Cotya/magento-composer-installer/README.md

 ### Update the Installer

-as this is a composer plugin, you should only use this both commands to update the installer
+as this is a composer plugin, you should only use these two commands to update the installer

 ```
 composer require --no-update  magento-hackathon/magento-composer-installer="3.2.*"